smallbunnies/Solverz/docs/src/intro.md

+(intro)=

-# Overview
+# An Introductory Example

-Solverz is an open-source python-based simulation modelling language that provides symbolic interfaces for you to model your equations and can then generate functions or numba-jitted python modules for numerical solutions.
+Solverz aims to help you model and solve your equations more efficiently.

 Solverz supports three types of abstract equation types, that are